 Silas: he was probably an apostle of Christ, since Paul says, “even though as apostles of Christ we could have asserted our authority…” (1 Thess.
 2:6-7, NIV); “we” would include Silas (1 Thess.
 1:1).
 Since Silas and Judas were sent by the Jerusalem Council (Acts 15:27), they may have lived in Jerusalem for a long time and may have seen the risen Christ with the more-than-five hundred (1 Cor.
 15:6), but this is not unknown to us.
 But Silas went on missionary journeys with Peter (1 Peter 5:12) and Paul (Acts 15:18).
 His title was also a prophet (Acts 15:32), and he helped Peter write his epistle, which would give him extra-authority and endorsement from Peter himself.

-Timothy: he may possibly be considered an apostle, since he went on mission trips with Paul and may be included in Paul’s statement in 1 Thess.
-2:6.
+Timothy: he may possibly be considered an apostle, since Paul names him in 1 Thess.
+1:1 and then he went on mission trips with Paul and may be included in Paul’s statement in 1 Thess.
+2:6, which says “as apostles we” […].
 But he was more likely part of the so-called church apostles (see below).

 The apostles in Rom.
 16:7: Paul mentions them without limiting them to the twelve, though they certainly would include the twelve.
 An example may possibly be Rufus and his mother who may have made it to Rome (Rom.
 16:13; cf. Mark 15:21).
 His father Simon had done such a kindness to Jesus, when Simon had been compelled to carry the cross, that surely Rufus was an early disciple.
 Surely he was part of the more-than-five hundred to whom Jesus appeared.
 But since the text is silent about this title belonging to him, we should not make too much of it.

 Andronicus and Junia: they were apostles of Christ (Rom.
 16:7), because the Greek says they were “noteworthy” or “prominent” among the apostles.
-This is confirmed by the Greek-speaking church fathers who had no problem in saying Andronicus and Junia (a female name frequently attested) and not Junias (a male name never attested), were “prominent among the apostles,” and not merely “well known to the apostles” (Rom.
+This is confirmed by the Greek-speaking church fathers who had no problem in saying Andronicus and Junia (a female name attested about 250 times) and not Junias (a male name never attested).
+They were not merely “well known to the apostles” (Rom.
 16:7).
-I accept the opinion of these Greek fathers and their natural reading of Rom.
-16:7 as decisive, for the fathers were educated native Greek speakers, and that is how they read the dative case with the Greek preposition en in Rom.
-16:7.
-Andronicus and Junia were probably husband and wife.

 Apostles of the churches